Flood-warning-services/flood-style-guide/CONTRIBUTING.md

 ## Adding, editing and removing entries to the style guide

-Create a branch and then create a pull request once you are done.
-The additons and edits will be reviewed and merged if appropriate.
+Create a branch, make you edits and then submit a pull request once you are done.
+The additions and edits will be reviewed and merged if appropriate.